Daimler (ETR:DAI) PT Set at €95.00 by Jefferies Financial Group

-Jefferies Financial Group set a €95.00 ($111.76) price target on Daimler (ETR:DAI) in a research report report published on Friday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Daimler (ETR:DAI) has been given a €95.00 ($111.76) price objective by research analysts at Jefferies Financial Group in a research report issued on Thursday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the stock.
+Jefferies Financial Group’s price objective would indicate a potential upside of 24.62% from the stock’s previous close.

 Daimler AG, together its subsidiaries, develops and manufactures passenger cars, trucks, vans, and buses in Germany and internationally.
 It operates through Mercedes-Benz Cars & Vans, Daimler Trucks and Buses, and Daimler Mobility segments.
 The Mercedes-Benz Cars segment offers premium and luxury vehicles of the Mercedes-Benz brand, including the Mercedes-AMG, Mercedes-Maybach, and Mercedes-EQ brands; small cars under the smart brand name; and ecosystem of Mercedes-Benz under the Mercedes me brand, as well as vans and related services under the Mercedes-Benz and Freightliner brands.